 Below is an outline of benefits listed on the Medicare Supplement Comparison chart:

 Plans F and Plan G also offer a high-deductible alternative in certain states.
 This option requires you to cover your Medicare-related expenses (coinsurance, copayments, and deductibles) up to $2,490 in 2022 before the policy begins paying out any benefits.
 It’s important to note that Plans C and F are no longer available for individuals who became eligible for Medicare on January 1st of 2020 or after.

-** For Plans K and L, after you meet your out-of-pocket yearly limit and your yearly Part B deductible, the Medigap plan pays 100% of covered services for the rest of the calendar year.
+Plans K and L offer a comprehensive level of coverage.
+Once you’ve paid your out-of-pocket yearly limit plus Part B deductible, the Medigap plan will pay 100% for all covered services throughout the calendar year.

 With Plan N, you can expect 100% coverage of your Part B coinsurance – except for some office visits that may incur a copayment of up to $20 and emergency room visits without admission yielding a maximum copayment of $50.

 On January 1st, 2020, a significant change was implemented for those new to Medicare – Medigap plans no longer cover the Part B deductible.
 Therefore Plans C and F are not available for purchase by anyone who enrolled in Medicare after this date.
 However, if you already had one of these two options (or a high-deductible version of Plan F), your plan remains intact!
 Even better news; if you were eligible before the new year but hadn’t yet signed up – there’s still a chance that either Plan C or Plan F is accessible.